As part of SANE's COVID-19 mental health series, one of our Help Centre counsellors shares their top tips for coping with anxiety.

 5. Plan enjoyable activities and connection

-When living with different levels of restriction during a pandemic, fun and connection can be difficult to come by.
-But enjoyment and social connection are essential to reducing anxiety.
+If you're in lockdown or limited in what you usually like to do, fun and connection can be difficult to come by.
+But enjoyment and social connection are important for reducing anxiety.
 Make sure you get enough of these things, even if they’re as simple as:

 - doing something kind for someone else.

-6. Limit your intake of COVID news and updates
+6. Limit your intake of COVID-19 news and updates

-How many times have you checked the news, only to feel worse?
-If you’re reading articles for a sense of safety or reassurance, but feeling more anxious afterwards, it may be good to limit your media intake.
-You may even choose to take a complete break from news updates, if they’re feeling overwhelming.
+If you find that reading news or updates makes you anxious, it may be helpful to limit your media intake.
+You can even choose to take a complete break from news updates, if they’re feeling overwhelming.

 7. Trust your ability to manage tough times

 Remember, you’ve been through tough times before.
 Take a moment to write down what got you through these times in your past.
-Perhaps it was the initial onset of COVID, or maybe it was moving house, taking an exam, or starting to work from home.
+Perhaps it was the initial onset of COVID-19, or maybe it was moving house or a relationship ending.
 Think about your strengths and the tools you used to get through those times.
 Keep this list within reach for when you’re anxious.

 8. Be kind to yourself

 And lastly, a bonus tip: If you feel overwhelmed, reach out to someone you trust or a service that can support you.
-The SANE Help Centre is open from Monday to Friday, 10am–10pm AEST.
+SANE counselling support is open from Monday to Friday, 10am–10pm AEST/AEDT.
 Our team of counsellors are available by phone, web chat and email, so you can comfortably communicate in the way that feels best for you.